 We are a global community of students, teachers, administrators and education professionals.

-We believe that successful communities are made up of highly cooperative groups of people, subject to conditions that can be learned and elaborated in ways that are unique for your group.
+We believe that successful communities are made up of highly cooperative groups of people, subject to cultural traits that can be learned and elaborated in ways that are unique to each group.

-To catalyze school improvement with the same set of design principles needed to achieve social, economic and environmental wellbeing on a planetary scale
+To catalyze school improvement with the same design principles needed to achieve social, economic and environmental wellbeing on a planetary scale

 A just, resilient and inspired world grounded in cooperative learning communities, and empowered by the evolutionary science of human behavior